WSU Pullman

 WSU Pullman is a well-informed and engaged community responsive to continually increasing access and equity.
 Planning processes and procedures at the institution are structured to enhance institutional effectiveness, efficiency, and success and prioritize the inclusion of input from community stakeholders.

-For a downloadable PDF version of the plan, please click here.
+View a downloadable PDF version of the plan.

 The Strategic Plan in Action

-• One Scientist and an Ever-Expanding Mentoring Network Author By Vishva Nalamalapu, Office of the Chancellor Scott Stevison ’24 has long dreamt of doing research.
+• One Scientist and an Ever-Expanding Mentoring Network Author By Vishva Nalamalapu, Office of the Chancellor Scott Stevison (’24 BA Gene. & Cell Biol., Music minor) has long dreamt of doing research.
 “I like solving problems, and research allows me to do that over and over again,” he says.
-He didn’t, however, expect to jump into genetics research his first year at WSU Pullman.
-Nor did he expect to co-publish […]
+He didn’t, however, expect to jump into genetics research his first year at WSU […]

 • Could Fire Beat Water?
 Author By Vishva Nalamalapu, Office of the Chancellor Water suppresses fire, but fire may also suppress clean drinking water.
 Worsening wildfires could contaminate water with burnt materials, soil, and nutrients.
 This is especially concerning for communities in western Washington and Oregon, where millions of people rely on surface water for drinking water.
 Julie Padowski, a […]